BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Denmark if I want to experience 'hygge' and enjoy the outdoors?
+When is the absolute best time to visit Denmark if I want to experience 'hygge' and enjoy the outdoors without huge crowds?

-How easy is it to get around Denmark without a car, especially between cities?
+Is it easy to get around Denmark without a car, especially for day trips from Copenhagen?

-Are there any specific Danish customs I should be aware of to be a respectful visitor?
+Are there any specific Danish customs or etiquette I should be aware of to avoid unintentionally offending locals?

 What is the cheapest month to visit Denmark?